 After a Trading Battle

-Prizes from a trading battle used to be paid out manually, but are now paid out automatically along with the withdrawals at 11AM London time.
+Prizes from a trading battle used to be paid out manually, but are now paid out automatically along with the daily withdrawals.
 Therefore, the prize will be paid to your main trading account approximately 1-2 days after the battle has ended.

 You can also track the results of past battles and the ones you've participated in:

-During a trading battle you may only use the funds that were initially allocated for that battle (your initial trading stack) and any PnL you generate in that battle.
+During a trading battle you may only use funds equal to or more than the minimal trading stack and any PnL you generate.

 We reserve the right to disqualify battle participants for any form of unfair play.

 Any attempt to siphon more funds in to your battle account will lead to your disqualification for that battle.
 This happens, for example, if you set limit orders in the battle and you fill those orders yourself, from another account.
-This is cheating because you're then siphoning the maker rebates into your battle account, and that gives you an advantage over other participants.
+This is cheating because you're effectively siphoning funds into your battle account and that gives you an advantage over other participants.

 We insist on keeping the battles not only fun, yet also fair for everyone.